PsychoMnts/Xiaomi-Scooter-Motion-Control/README.md

 If you want to use an M365 you must modify the firmware to lower the motor output.

-## Option 1
+# How it works

+An ESP32 or ESP8266 will be used to read out the serial-bus of the Xiaomi Mi Scooter.
-Use a accelerometer to measure the push offs.
-When there is a push, the throttle will be opened to 100% for a few seconds and slowly fades to 0%.
+The speedometer will be monitored if there are any the push offs with your feed.
+When there is a push, the throttle will be opened to 100% for a few seconds and then goes to 1% (0% is regen breaking).
-The benefit is that you don't have to solder on the wiring of the e-step.

-## Option 2

-Read out the serial wire.
-The M365 dashboard (https://github.com/augisbud/m365_dashboard) already figured out how to read the current speed.
-This method is proberly more reliable.
-Measure if there is increasing speed when there is no throttle and then open the throttle with code and slowly fade it to 0%.
+When the breakhandle is being touched the throttle will be released immediately.
+Also the Mi scooter itself disables the throttle also in case of breaking.

+# Hardware

+- ESP8266 or ESP32
+- JST-ZH cord plug (not sure) to replace the throttle. (or cut it from the trottle, a new one is 4 euro)
+- If you don't want to solder on your xiaomi: A male and female 4-pole e-bike plug like: https://nl.aliexpress.com/item/4001091169417.html
+- Diode: 1N148
+- Resistors: 100R, 680R

-# Technical
+# Wiring

-## Throttle
-The throttle cable can be connected to an MCP4151 which is an digital potential meter.
-The software should be programmed that it will only open the throttle when the e-step goes faster than 5 km/h.
-Opening the throttle before that it won't power the motor.
-The break always wins when being pressed.
-When the throttle is 100% open, it should be lowered to 0% before you can power the motor again.
+Scheme will available when project is tested

 # To-do
-- Measure the resistance on the potmeter of the throttle.
-- Decide for the accelerometer option or the direct readout of the serial wire.
 - Make a wiring scheme
-- Write software (I am not a developer, so please help me out!)
+- Test the code